Audris-A/Arduino_SPI_with_DWM1001c/README.md

 Arduino Uno Rev3 SPI communication with DWM1001c through DWM1001-DEV board

-Getting the data written by the user is only possible if the tag has "bh connected" attribute which can only (as of right now) achieved by initially communicating with a bridge node on a raspberry pi and only then the communication can be successful with other devices.
+Getting the data written by the user is only possible if the tag has "bh connected" attribute which can only (as of right now) be achieved by initially communicating with a bridge node on a raspberry pi and only then the communication can be successful with other devices.
 For this to work the tag has to be in a working network of nodes e.g. with atleast 3 anchors of whom one is the initiator.